Romacoding/ostash.dev/content/posts/2021-06-24-edn-data-notation.md

 (read-string (slurp "sample.edn")) => {:id 1}
 ```

 For security reasons and as a good practice it is better to use the `read-string` function from the `clojure.edn` namespace.
-It only parses lists, maps and vectors and prevents from running a malicious code when working with files from an "unsafe" source.
+It only parses lists, maps and vectors and protects from accidental execution of a malicious code when working with EDN files from an "unsafe" source (clojure.core/read-string can execute code and should be used only with trusted sources).
 ```clojure
 (require 'clojure.edn) => nil
 (clojure.edn/read-string (slurp "sample.edn")) => {:id 1}